 Of all the estate planning-related tasks, one of the hardest can be choosing your will executor.
-This person has an essential job in handling your personal affairs after your death.
+This person has an essential job in handling your affairs after death.
 Here are traits to look out for when selecting the right executor for you:

 The primary quality your executor should have is responsible.
 This person doesn’t need extensive knowledge in law or finance to make a great will executor.
 However, pick someone you trust to handle serious decisions to increase the chances your wishes are respected.
 Your executor must communicate effectively with beneficiaries.

 A neutral executor can prevent your estate from being tarnished out of selfish motivations.
 Some people may take advantage of their role as an executor and not abide by the testator’s wishes.
 Incidents of stealing and falsifying estate records by appointed executors have happened.
-These detours from your wishes can cause immense frustration and pain for grieving family members to see their loved one’s estate get handled without care.
+These detours from your wishes can cause immense frustration and pain for grieving family members to see their loved one’s estate handled without care.
 Signs that someone may be a biased or untrustworthy executor include:

 Your chosen will executor doesn’t have to be legally minded.
 They don’t have to be someone who’s attended years of law school.
-However, what can make the difference is someone who asks for help when they need it and those who don’t.
+However, what can make the difference is someone who asks for help when needed and those who don’t.
 Upon handling your estate, there will come a time when there is confusion or problem, and you’ll want someone who can find the resources they need to resolve an issue or make an important decision.

-Don’t pick someone out of obligation; choose someone kind-hearted and invested in you and your wellbeing.
+Don’t pick someone out of obligation; choose someone kind-hearted and invested in you and your well-being.
 An executor can be a person you know and trust personally or a reputable professional who is akin to dealing with estate matters, such as a lawyer, advisor, or accountant.
 Before making your final choice, consider how this person would make decisions regarding your legacy or care.
 Could they become motivated by personal gain?
 Or will they always consider your wishes are what your wishes would have been?

 A will is a legal document that documents how you want your assets handled after you die.
 Because your will is a binding document, it must meet specific requirements or may not be valid.
 Therefore, to protect yourself and your family, have your will prepared by a will executor lawyer in Philadelphia, PA, from Klenk Law.

 Having a will executor lawyer in Philadelphia, PA, prepare your will guarantees that it meets your state’s legal requirements.
-It also ensures that the document reflects your true intentions regarding how you want assets distributed after you die.
+It also ensures that the document reflects your intentions regarding how you want assets distributed after you die.
 Without this level of protection, there’s no telling what could happen to the money and property you worked so hard to acquire during your lifetime.

-Many people have wills drafted without the help of an attorney because they don’t want to spend the money for this service or because they think their wishes are simple enough that they can put them down on paper themselves.
+Many people have wills drafted without the help of an attorney because they don’t want to spend the money for this service or because they think their wishes are simple enough to put them down on paper themselves.
 However, these documents often fail to reflect an individual’s true wishes because of wording issues.
 Still, they can sometimes create conflict among family members or friends who believe they deserve more than the will gives.

 Hiring Klenk Law to appoint an executor is integral to creating a will.
 The executor is legally responsible for managing the distribution of your property, paying off any debts and taxes, and closing the estate after distributing all property.

 Those who need assistance regarding an estate-related issue or concern can get the information they need at our law firm.
 We are a team of dedicated professionals.
 The fact that our extensive knowledge and experience make a difference for clients humbles us.
-We suggest contacting a Philadelphia, PA Will Executor Lawyer from Klenk Law today for a consultation.
+We suggest contacting a Philadelphia, PA, Will Executor Lawyer from Klenk Law today for a consultation.